Phrenzi/slate/source/includes/_patron_app_establishments.md

 }
 ```

-This endpoint retrieves all establishments
+This endpoint use `Patron Token`, and retrieves all establishments.

 ### HTTP Request